makehumancommunity/makehuman-static-website/content/MPFB/Docs/Materials/skinv1.md

 title: "Enhanced skin"
 draft: false
 weight: 10
-description: "Documentation regarding the enhanced skin model"
+description: "Reference for the MPFB Enhanced skin material model in Blender: procedural bump logic, the SSS variant and how to tweak the procedural skin shader."
 ---

 The following is a summary of the features of the "enhanced" skin model.